 During the 1990s, the last ten years I lived in Belgium, I had the good fortune of making the unusual printouts I called computer PK.”
 There are a couple of samples above and many more in Keep This Quiet!
-IV.
-For the 1990s were a time I devoted, heart and soul, to exploring this parapsychological experience.
-This (to me) exciting phenomenon came about–as I underscore repeatedly–through some partly unconscious creative process where when I pushed the button to print, the printouts often modified what was on the screen.
+IV. the 1990s were a time I devoted, heart and soul, to exploring this parapsychological experience.
+This (to me) exciting phenomenon came about through some partly unconscious creative process where when I pushed the button to print, the printouts were often modified from the text on the screen.

 Here is a description from Keep This Quiet!
 IV: